top of page

 ABOUT THE CORE

-The Administrative Core (AC) provides the organizational infrastructure for the HEALTH Center for Addictions Research and Cancer PreventionThe HEALTH–RCMI at the University of Houston (UH) designs, executes, and disseminates community-engaged research that informs novel prevention, early detection, diagnosis, and intervention strategies that mitigate a broad range of health disparities — with an emphasis on advancing research in alcohol, tobacco, and other drug (ATOD) use and preventing cancer in underserved communities.
-Through a purposeful and streamlined organizational structure, the AC provides the necessary communications, coordination of activities, and evaluation components to integrate stakeholders, policymakers, and community members into the science being execute by this national center.
-These efforts facilitate the HEALTH–RCMI's vision and goals to serve as a national hub for eliminating health disparities in ATOD use and cancer prevention.
+The Administrative Core (AC) provides the organizational infrastructure for the HEALTH Center for Addictions Research and Cancer PreventionThe HEALTH–RCMI at the University of Houston (UH) designs, executes, and disseminates community-engaged research that informs novel prevention, early detection, diagnosis, and intervention strategies that mitigate a broad range of community health challenges — with an emphasis on advancing research in alcohol, tobacco, and other drug (ATOD) use and preventing cancer.
+Through a purposeful and streamlined organizational structure, the AC provides the necessary communications, coordination of activities, and evaluation components to integrate stakeholders, policymakers, and community members into the science being executed by this national center.
+These efforts facilitate the HEALTH–RCMI's vision and goals to serve as a national hub for addressing ATOD use and cancer prevention.

 The AC intentionally aligns with the primary purpose of the HEALTH Center for Addictions Research and Cancer Prevention to complete four specific aims: